Sivagajan/siva-sitepackage-bs/README.md

 	],
   otherwise, ddev composer won´t find the Extension.

-	A basic footer is created in the daynamicFooter.TsConfig where you can also redesign the footer.
+	A simple footer is created in the daynamicFooter.TsConfig file, which can be restructured as desired.
+	The MainFooter.html must then be adapted.

 	Then, create a page in the backend of the Typo3 site and set the backend layout to dynamic-footer under the Appearance menu tab.